chauxvive/100-days-of-code/log.md

 **Today's Progress**:
 * Completed the basic survey form framework.
 Still needs styling and it can't be submitted, but it passes all the FCC test suite.
   * Today is Saturday.
-My goal is going to be to get the rest of the front end projects done (passing basic criteria) by next Friday, possibly Wednesday.
+My goal is going to be to get the rest of the front end projects done (passing basic criteria) by Wednesday.
 I can always dress them up later.
 "Make it work.
 Make it good.
 Make it fast", right?
   * I really should move all these codepens to github as well
 * Working through FCC exercises in JavaScript track
 * Listened to Tim Ferris Podcast: one-man million-dollar businesses.
 Inspiring hustles!